 About

-President of Ireland Michael D. Higgins with Oliver at The Objects of Love exhibition at Dublin Castle.
+Rabbi David Ingber with Oliver (right) at The Objects of Love exhibition at 92nd Street Y New York.
 The exhibition tells the story of HAI founder Oliver Sears's family before during & after the Holocaust through precious family objects, photographs & documents.

 Understanding the Holocaust, its impact and legacy offers enormous opportunity for all who care about the future of humanity.
 While the human cost serves as a stark warning to any society ready to dismantle democracy, the Holocaust also contains a message of hope; of extraordinary courage and kindness, of millions of individual stories that move, compel and, above all, urge us never to forget.